-I found that there was so little support offered by the healthcare and very little research done about diastasis recti, especially about its connection with back and pelvic pain.
-Abdominal separation is usually seen as an “aesthetic problem” and most of the solutions available focused on patching the gap instead of looking into what had caused it.
+I found that there was so little support offered by the healthcare and very little research done about diastasis recti, especially about its connection with back and pelvic pain and disfunction.
+Abdominal separation is usually seen as a cosmetic problem and most of the solutions available focused on patching the gap instead of looking into what had caused it.

 I wanted to understand why injuries happen and how to avoid them in the first place

-Looking for answers I started obsessively learning different approaches to movement and bodywork.
-Questioning, deconstructing and learning again from various teachers across the fields of yoga as therapy, pilates, somatics, dance, Structural Integration, myofascial release and massage.
+Looking for answers I started obsessively researching and learning different approaches to movement and bodywork.
+Questioning, deconstructing and learning again from various teachers across the fields of yoga, pilates, somatics, movement and dance therapy, Structural Integration, myofascial release and massage.

-Rebuilding confidence into what my body was able to do brought about a transition to a much more movement-rich lifestyle continues.
-Over the last five years I’ve thrown out all the supportive insoles from my shoes and gradually replaced all my heeled shoes with barefoot ones.
+And my personal journey towards a more movement-rich lifestyle continues.
+Over the last five years I’ve thrown out all the supportive insoles from my shoes and gradually replaced the heeled shoes with wide and flexible minimal ones.
 Our family got rid of most of our furniture and equipped our house with a climbing frame and a plenty of unstable surfaces instead.
 We started spending a lot of our time outside, moving in nature.
 I started looking at my environment differently, finding movement opportunities where there were none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

 Longer I work with movement and the body, more I realise, the progress is defined not by one time achievements, but by general blurring of the border between exercise and life.